BioUSlider-1

 All BioU courses qualify for Continuing Education Units.
 A certificate of completion, indicating CEUs and professional development hours are provided following each course.

 Enrolling for academic credit?
-If you have already enrolled in a BioU course, and are seeking academic credit, you must also register with Castleton University.
+If you have already enrolled in a BioU course, and are seeking academic credit, you must also register with VSU Center for Schools.
 We will provide instructions for doing this.

 Food